tddg/cs6501-serverless-ai-fall25/info.md

 * **Preparation:** Prepare a 25-30 minutes presentation on the paper, summarizing the research problem, methods, results, and implications.
-Please send the slides to the instructor the week before the presentation.
+Please send the slides to the instructor at least 3 days before the presentation.

 * **Discussion:** Be prepared to answer questions and lead a discussion about the paper after your presentation.